ml4ai/delphi/docs/usage.md

 ∂(crop yield)/∂t,1.0
 ```

-and creates an output file `output_sequences.csv` (these are the default input
+Running `delphi execute` creates an output file `output_sequences.csv` (this
-and output filenames, but they can be changed with command line flags), that
+is the default output filename, but it can be changed with
-looks like this:
+the command line flag), that looks like this:

 ```
 seq_no,time_slice,rainfall,crop yield